Sunday, 22 November 2009

 Saturday, 10 October 2009

 The day comes, and you still haven't worked out what to say, so you just wait for a moment together and come straight out with it.
-It could go two ways - they're really upset, or they've been thinking the same thing and you've beat them to it, but that doesn't make any difference to the pain you'll feel later.
+It could go two ways - they're really upset, or they've been thinking the same thing and you've beat them to it, but that doesn't make any difference to how you'll feel later.

 You're on your own now, and it feels most horrible late at night.